thurtz/micro_X/docs/micro_X_User_Guide.md

 ### **2\.
 Getting Started**

+* **Installation and Setup:** Before using micro\_X, ensure it has been properly installed and configured.
+Please refer to the main README.md file in the project root or run the ./setup.sh script (also in the project root) for detailed setup instructions tailored to your operating system.
 * **Launching micro\_X:**
   * Recommended Method (./micro\_X.sh):
     From the terminal, navigate to the micro\_X directory and run ./micro\_X.sh.
 This script is the preferred way to launch micro\_X as it: